avac54765/usbc-sensor-board/README.md

 Personal project to gain further experience in PCB design, power electronics, and embedded systems.

+## PURPOSE:
+Design a PCB to measure the current temperature, pressure, and humidity of the environment, powered with a USB-C input.

 ## Project Goals
 - Gain further experience in KiCad
 - Design a two-layer PCB